 No, good GPS devices will still work just fine with an aluminum foil, wrapping around.

 No, it won’t block the signal, but it may harm your GPS’s mechanism inside to mess up with the metals.

-Using a GPS device for hunting is a great way to plan your hunting, and it makes things easier.
+Using a GPS device for hunting is a great way to plan your hunting, making things easier.
 You can easily scout the big bucks and keep them in your hand using a good GPS.
 If you have some extra accessories attached to the GPS, like a flashlight, it will help you mark the waypoints and the locations.

-So, now you know the answer to the big question, Do I need a GPS for hunting!
+Now you know the answer to the big question, Do I need a GPS for hunting!
 However, make sure you’re using the latest data on the GPS and making the best utilization of the data.
-Make sure you have the safety measures on the devices and precise tracking to lead you home after the hunt.
+Ensure you have the safety measures on the devices and precise tracking to lead you home after the hunt.